-Blink Lite pretty much a slimmed down version of Acton’s Blink model with the introduction of several new features.
+Blink Lite pretty much a slimmed-down version of Acton’s Blink model with the introduction of several new features.
 One of them is the in-wheel hub motor.
-It’s much quieter than that on Blink and surprisingly more power efficient.
+It’s much quieter than that on Blink and surprisingly more power-efficient.
 It can achieve up to 10 mph top speed and can even go in reverse (that’s adjusted with the Bluetooth app on your smartphone.

-Second change is a new fishtail shaped deck.
+The second change is a new fishtail shaped deck.
 Supposedly, it is much more comfortable than the standard one and I’m sure most potential buyers will like that.
 Both decks are made out of the same material – Canadian Maple.
 Specifications-wise, Acton Blink Lite fails to deliver with just 5 miles of travel on a single charge.

 While that might be enough for a fraction of its potential buyers, I’m sure it will leave many disappointed and drive them away to one of its competitors.

 Alouette not only has an exotic name but awesome features as well.
 This 29-inch electric skateboard is made out of 5-ply Maple and weighs only 7.7 pounds (just like the Acton Blink Lite).
 The top is covered with a solid grip tape that’s going to provide you with second to none stability no matter the type of shoes you are wearing.